carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The second argument is a floating point power, and the first is a value to raise to that power.
+The arguments and return value are floating-point numbers of the same type.

 Semantics:
 """"""""""

-This function returns the first value raised to the second power, returning the same values as the libm ``pow`` functions would, and handles error conditions in the same way.
+Return the same value as a corresponding libm '``pow``' function but without trapping or setting ``errno``.

+When specified with the fast-math-flag 'afn', the result may be approximated using a less accurate calculation.

 '``llvm.exp.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^